NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 {% include image-modal.html link="practical_assets/Step2_2.PNG" %}

-The options <code>-I<code> were used twice to specify the input BAM files for normal and tumor samples, respectively.
+The options <code>-I</code> were used twice to specify the input BAM files for normal and tumor samples, respectively.
 The names of the tumor and normal samples are specified by the options <code>-tumor</code> and <code>-normal</code>, which have to match the sample names in the read group lines of the BAM file.
 Note that the read group lines take this format: <code>@RG\tID:$id\tPL:ILLUMINA\tLB:$lb\tSM:$sm</code>, and the sample names are in the last field.

 If we are working with whole exome or genome sequencing data, then this step requires a large amount of memory.
 They can be changed in the java options <code>-Xms</code> and <code>-Xmx</code>.
 MuTect2 does not allow multithreading in its options.
 So to spped up this process, you may consider parallel computing using a 'scatter-gather' approach, that is, run separate GATK commands to process a proportion of the input data and collate all the results into the final output.
 For more information, please refer to [https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather).